inactivist/twitter-streamer/README.md

     User name 1,Cats and dogs in Mexico. http://t.co/gYJvhdvv User name 2,I actually like both cats and dogs but I've been an introvert for about 27 years now.

+## Caveats ##
+* General error handling needs work.
+    The current default mode retries the connection with a delay in the event of most failures; this keeps Streamer running despite network problems or other errors.
+This behavior is likely to change in the near future, and if Streamer supports this mode it will probably be a non-default option -- the default behavior should terminate with an error message.
+* Configuration (.ini) file error handling needs work.
+    Errors due to misconfiguration probably need better handling and reporting.
+* Log messages go to stderr.

 [streaming-apis]: https://dev.twitter.com/docs/streaming-apis
 [parameters-track]: https://dev.twitter.com/docs/streaming-apis/parameters#track
 [statuses-filter]: https://dev.twitter.com/docs/api/1.1/post/statuses/filter